Attach an independent EIP to a pod

 Pod ready before EIP is bound

-Because the controller assigns an EIP to a Pod only after its IP address is allocated, the Pod can become Ready before the EIP is bound.
-Use the following methods to control this timing.
+The controller assigns an EIP only after a pod IP is allocated, so the pod may become Ready before the EIP binds.
+Use the following methods to control timing.

 Readiness gates